yoo2001818/locksmith/README.md

   hasn't made, it should connect to the target.
 - disconnect(targetId) - Executes `synchronizer.handleDisconnect(senderId)`
   on target.
 The connection should be closed, of course.
+- error(data, targetId) - Handles the error.
+It may send the error to target, or just print it on the console.

 ## Machine
 Then, you need to create a machine object to process the action and the state.